Desperate Cities Consider 'Safe Injection' Sites For Opioid Users

 Jen Bowles, a researcher now at the University of California, San Diego, who has studied opioid use in Kensington, says research in other cities has shown that safe injection sites actually decrease fatal overdoses and do not cause a spike in crime.

 "There's a tremendous fear that says, 'If we create a space in which drug users can more safely consume drugs, that may somehow be encouraging drug use,' " Bowles says.
-"But that conflicts with the science that finds that not to be true.
+"But that conflicts with the science that finds that not to be true."

 Still, evidence-based studies don't change all minds.
 No Kensington residents agreed to speak out publicly for this story, since the exact proposal is still being hashed out.
 Some, though, say the idea of a safe-injection site makes them uneasy.
-Winning the support of the local community will likely be another battle.
+Winning the support of the community will likely be another battle.

 Nonetheless, the statistics are creating new urgency.